 You can find Las Setas Seville in La Encarnación square.
 Constructed in 2011, there isn’t any kind of romantic story behind it, it was built merely as a way of beautifying a square that was previously a car park, and I think it has done a spectacular job.
 Although, I do wonder what the people living in the surrounding apartments make of it.
 It has drastically changed their view.

-Whatever your opinion of the structure itself, some see it as a beautiful, architectural triumph, others just simply say it’s damn ugly, what you can’t dismiss are the views from the top.
+Whatever your opinion of the Metropol Parasol itself, some see it as a beautiful, architectural triumph, others just simply say it’s damn ugly, what you can’t dismiss are the views from the top.

-Located on top of Las Setas is a circular walkway which you can access via an elevator at the base.
+Located on top of the Metropol Parasol is a circular walkway that you can access via an elevator at the base.
 Although it’s easy to get up in a wheelchair or with a buggy, it is worth noting that along the walkway are small steps throughout, they are also on a slight gradient, so while it is possible to get to the top, it may be difficult to enjoy the full experience in a wheelchair.

 It’s a shame really as I don’t see any need to have the steps and feel it could have been done in a way to make it fully wheelchair accessible.